megumihoshino/megumihoshino/README.md

   <h2> 🌟 &nbsp;MY PROFILE 😎</h2>
 </p>

-- I'm a self-taught coder ( beginner 🔰)
+- I'm a self-taught coder
-- 👀 I’m interested in astrophysics (but still a new learner tho), material sciences (my thesis focused on composite coatings development of Ni-AlN).
-Also, i'd love to watching anime, reading manga, and into IT stuffs.
+- Interested in astrophysics (but still a new learner tho), material sciences (my thesis focused on composite coatings development of Ni-AlN).
-- 🌱 I am currently learning ML and interest in back-end.
+- A weebs :>
+- I am currently study Machine Learning, Deep Learning, Data Science, Algorithm, Dat Structures, and so on.
+Hopefully in the future, I can combine these skills to pursue an advanced degreee in Astophysics.
-- my repositories are still basic (mostly in python) , so im looking forward for any advices or collaboration with y'all!
+- All of my repositories mostly in python and still basic.
+So, I'm looking forward for any advices or collaboration with y'all!
 - EN OR ID :ok:
 - 📫 How to reach me at hoshino.megumi37@gmail.com
 - LIFE MOTTO: "IT'S NOT IMPOSSIBLE, IT'S JUST HARD!"
 (BOKUTO KOUTAROU)